 Oramed Pharmaceuticals (ORMP) Receives a Buy from H.C.
 Wainwright

-According to TipRanks.com, Selvaraju is a top 100 analyst with an average return of 30.7% and a 54.0% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Turning Point Therapeutics, and Black Diamond Therapeutics.
+According to TipRanks.com, Selvaraju is a top 100 analyst with an average return of 35.7% and a 58.7% success rate.
+Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Black Diamond Therapeutics, and Turning Point Therapeutics.

 The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Oramed Pharmaceuticals with a $17.00 average price target.